Balance shaft: Four-cylinder engines

 The amount of vibration also increases with engine displacement, resulting in balance shafts often being used in inline-four engines with displacements of 2.2 L or more.
 Both an increased stroke or bore cause an increased secondary vibration; a larger stroke increases the difference in acceleration and a larger bore increases the mass of the pistons.

 The Lanchester design of balance shaft systems was refined with the Mitsubishi Astron 80, an inline-four car engine introduced in 1975.
 This engine was the first to locate one balance shaft higher than the other, to counteract the second order rolling couple (i.e. about the crankshaft axis) due to the torque exerted by the inertia caused by increases and decreases in engine speed.

 In a flat-four engine, the forces are cancelled out by the pistons moving in opposite directions.
 Therefore balance shafts are not needed in flat-four engines.

 Five-cylinder engines

 Balance shafts are also used in straight-five engines such as GM Vortec 3700.

 Six-cylinder engines

 In a straight-six engine and flat-six engine, the rocking forces are naturally balanced out, therefore balance shafts are not required.

 V6 engines are inherently unbalanced, regardless of the V-angle.
 Any inline engine with an odd number of cylinders has a primary imbalance, which causes an end-to-end rocking motion.
 As each cylinder bank in a V6 has three cylinders, each cylinder bank experiences this motion.
 Balance shaft(s) are used on various V6 engines to reduce this rocking motion.
-Unlike 90° V6 engines, 60° V6 engines do not require a balance shaft.